 Tanner Suite Licenses

-Please note: All new (or re-hosted) Europractice Tanner licenses are now generated using the Mentor Graphics FlexNet network licensing.
-This is the same network license daemon as is used by the other Mentor Graphics tools.
-The Mentor Graphics FlexNet license daemon supports both Windows and Linux for the license server OS.
+Please note: All new (or re-hosted) Europractice Tanner licenses are now generated using the Mentor FlexNet network licensing.
+This is the same network license daemon as is used by the other Mentor tools.
+The Mentor FlexNet license daemon supports both Windows and Linux for the license server OS.
 Note: It is no longer possible to get SentinelLM (Net-ID) based license files.
-New Tanner Mentor Graphics daemon licenses will work with the following specific tool releases which are available on our FTP server:
+New Tanner Mentor daemon licenses will work with the following specific tool releases which are available on our FTP server:

 • 2015.4-u1 – Supporting both Windows and Linux (Equivalent to the 16.34 Net-ID based Tanner release)